Thread Brow Lift in Scottsdale, AZ 85260

 When the Brow Starts to Descend

 The brow descends gradually enough that many patients notice it in a photograph before they notice it in the mirror.
 You do not feel weary — but something around the eyes has started reading that way.
 The brow sits lower than it used to.
 The upper lid looks heavier.
-You want it addressed — without surgery, without weeks of recovery, without looking like something was done.
+You want it addressed without surgery — with a shorter recovery than a surgical brow lift and without planning weeks away from work or daily life.

 At a Glance

-Scope.
-What it is: Fine, barbed PDO threads placed under the skin to reposition the brow and stimulate collagen production.
+What it is: Fine, barbed PDO threads placed under the skin to reposition the brow tail and stimulate collagen.
 No incisions, no surgical anesthesia.
-How long results last: Around 12–18 months in most cases; individual response varies.

 What Is a PDO Brow Lift?

-A PDO brow lift is a non-surgical way to reposition a brow that has started to descend — the shift most women notice not as "aging," but as a sagging of the upper face that leaves the eyes looking more tired or less open.
+A PDO brow lift is a non-surgical cosmetic procedure that repositions a brow that has started to descend — the shift most women notice not as "aging," but as a sagging of the upper face that leaves the eyes looking more tired or less open.
+Fine, dissolvable barbed threads placed under the skin lift the brow into a more rested position.
+No incisions.
+No operating-room sedation.

 PDO thread brow lift procedure showing thread placement technique in Scottsdale